 Although multitasking is a very useful skill, it doesn’t necessarily increase productivity in all cases.
 Once you get to a task, try to really focus and not get interrupted by other small things you want to do at the same time.
 Don’t start anything else until you complete what you’ve been doing.
 You will be able to tick it off your to-do list, which is motivating and satisfying and you will certainly get more done.

 Also, remember that you don’t always have to do what someone asks you to do straight away.
 If someone needs your help, tell them when you will be available and, if it’s not urgent, offer your help once you finish what you’ve started.

 Good time management can significantly improve your productivity and, apart from the basic things you should keep in mind, it’s also very important to find the right productivity technique for yourself.
 You can manage your time in many different ways.
-Some will say that pomodoro technique works for them, while others will find it impossible to introduce to their work routine, and so on.
+Some will say that pomodoro technique works for them, while others will prefer a time blocking app, and so on.
 Once you find the technique that is suitable for the type of work you do as well as your style of work, stick to it and you will certainly see the results very quickly.